 - For accounts with total balances of $500,000 or less, coverage is determined without the need to ascertain each beneficiary’s beneficial interest in the Revocable Trust (including life estates, which are given $250,000 of coverage).

 - Coverage is limited for Revocable Trusts that have more than five different beneficiaries and accounts holding more than $1,000,000.

 How Much FDIC Insurance Coverage Do Estate Bank Accounts Receive?

-Even though the interim new rule does simplify the calculation of coverage for Revocable Trust Accounts in many regards, figuring it all out can still be confusing.
-To help consumers determine their coverage, the FDIC website has a tool named "Edie the Estimator" that will calculate the coverage you'll receive on individual, trust, and business accounts held in FDIC-insured institutions.
+Even though the interim new rule does simplify the calculation of coverage for revocable trust accounts in many regards, figuring it all out can still be confusing.
+To help consumers determine their coverage, the FDIC website has a tool named "Edie the Estimator" that will calculate the coverage you'll receive on the individual, trust, and business accounts held in FDIC-insured institutions.